How to Pack for a Beach Vacation in JUST a Carry On

 Remember that all liquid toiletries and makeup must be in a compliant size container and stored in one quart size bag per person.

-Pack: Anything you need to function as a female on a daily basis!
+Pack: Anything you need to function on a daily basis.
 Just watch for duplicates and always transfer items to small travel containers.

 What to Pack: Electronics

-Be careful about packing electronics as you don’t want to lose or damage them.
-You may want a kindle, iPad, or tablet for entertainment on the plane, but leave the laptop at home.
-Keep in mind there may not be good wifi at your resort.
+I suggest packing a kindle, iPad, or tablet for entertainment on the plane, but leave other electronics like your laptop at home.
+Keep in mind there may not be good WiFi at your resort and you don’t want to accidentally lose or damage expensive devices.

-Don’t forget to pack all of your electronic and phone chargers.
-An organization case like the one below is awesome to throw in your personal item for easy access.
-You will also want a portable charger during travel and a mini bluetooth speaker for playing music in your room or at the beach.
+Don’t forget to pack all of your electronic and phone chargers, plus a portable charger for traveling.
+You may want a mini bluetooth speaker for playing music in your room or at the beach.
+And don’t forget to research what types of chargers are used at your destination, in case you need an international adaptor.

-If you love to take photos and videos while traveling, an iPhone gimble is an awesome tool to take stable, steady vacation videos with.
-A foldable mini ring light is great for taking photos with family and friends, especially if there is no one to hold the camera.
+Here are a few other tech suggestions for vacationers who love to take photos and videos.
+A phone gimbal will help you take stable, steady vacation videos, and a foldable mini ring light is great for taking photos.
 And if you are going snorkeling, don’t forget a GoPro action camera with an underwater dome.

 Pack: iPad, Kindle, phone chargers, bluetooth speaker, and content creation gear if applicable.